kiteframe/kiteframe-co-uk/guides/aggregate-design-transactional-consistency.md

 I hope that has helped you to understand what an Aggregate is, and how you can utilize Aggregates to improve the usability and availability of your systems.

-In the next blog post I'll be taking a step away from transactional consistency to talk about *eventual consistency* - a tool that lets us further improve the availability of our systems by taking advantage of business rules that don't need to be immediately up-to-date at all times.
+In the next guide I'll be taking a step away from transactional consistency to talk about *eventual consistency* - a tool that lets us further improve the availability of our systems by taking advantage of business rules that don't need to be immediately up-to-date at all times.